csemken/beamerappendixnote/README.md

-Beamer appendix note introduces the `\beamerappxnote` command, which puts the note's content on a seperate beamer frame, shown by the command `\printappxnotes`.
-It also creates an interactive button to go to the appendix frame and a back button on the latter.
+Beamer appendix note introduces the `\beamerappxnote` command, which puts the note's content on a separate beamer frame, shown by the command `\printappxnotes`.
+It also creates interactive buttons to move back and forth between the two frames.

 # Licence

-The `beamerappendixnote` package is made available under the LaTeX Project Public License (LPPL).
-See the information in LICENSE for information on licensing.
+The `beamerappendixnote` package is made available under the [LaTeX Project Public License (LPPL)](http://www.latex-project.org/lppl.txt), either version 1.3c of this license or (at your option) any later version.

 # Installation